c-toolbox/C-Play/docs/api.md

     // 3 = Sphere EQR
     // 4 = Sphere EAC

-    Endpoint: /background_stereo_mode
-    Purpose:  Return the stereoscopic mode for the baclground image.
-    Returns:  A value between 0 and 3 (see /stereo_mode enpoint for logic)

-    Endpoint: /background_grid_mode
-    Purpose:  Return the grid mode for the baclground image.
-    Returns:  A value between 0 and 4 (see /grid_mode enpoint for logic)

     Endpoint: /loop_mode
     Purpose:  Return the current loop/eof (end of file) mode in C-play.
     Returns:  A value between 0 and 2